 This Problem Buster examines the brand of the business and how it’s perceived.
-This can be linked directly to an Income generation problem.
+This can be linked directly to an business problem.

-If the profile of the charity is poor:
+If the profile of the organisation is poor:

-– it can result in much reduced fundraising,
+– it can result in much reduced income

-– it may find it hard to find beneficiaries for its help.
+– it may find it hard to find customers for its services.

-Or it might simply be that the charity hasn’t got a profile – so no-one knows about them and so is challenged with funding.
+Or it might simply be that the organisation hasn’t got a profile – so no-one knows about them and what it can help with.